robocorp/robocorp/log/docs/robocorp.log.console.md

 set_mode(mode: str) → None
 ```

-Can be used to set the mode of the console.Options:"auto": uses the default console"plain": disables colors"ansi": forces ansi color mode
+Can be used to set the mode of the console.
+Options: "auto": uses the default console "plain": disables colors "ansi": forces ansi color mode